Moroccan nationality law: By naturalization

-Naturalization can be granted to persons who have resided in the territory for a sufficient period of time to confirm they speak Arabic and understand the customs and traditions of Morocco.
+Naturalization can be granted to persons who have resided in the territory for a sufficient period of time to confirm they speak Arabic or Tamazight and understand the customs and traditions of Morocco.
 General provisions are that applicants have good character and conduct; are in good physical and mental health; are able to economically support themselves; and have no criminal record.
 Applicants must typically have resided in the country for five years.
 Adoption under Muslim law does not create a familial relationship, therefore a child cannot acquire nationality from a Moroccan parent by virtue of being adopted.
 If the adopted child was a foundling, with unknown parentage, the legal guardian can apply for a child to acquire nationality, or the child can acquire nationality on their own behalf based upon birth in the territory within two years prior to reaching majority.
 Besides foreigners meeting the criteria, other persons who may be naturalized include: